ava-labs/avash/README.md

 ### Commands

- * avawallet - Tools for interacting with Avalanche Payments over the network.
+ * avaxwallet - Tools for interacting with Avalanche Payments over the network.
  * callrpc - Issues an RPC call to a node.
  * exit - Exit the shell.
  * help - Help about any command.